kennethhoytwoodruff/BikeDeed/README.md

 #BikeDeed

-`BikeDeed.sol` is an attempt to implement the latest draft of the ERC721 standard.
+`BikeDeed.sol` is an implementation of the latest draft of the ERC721 standard.

 A somewhat functional prototype can be found here: http://bikedeed.io (requires Chrome browser with Metamask plugin and a Ropsten Ethereum account with Ether).